 This experience is complemented each year by a vibrant review team who take in hundreds of shows first hand, sharing their opinions in ThreeWeeks, and helping us spot and champion the best new talent.

-From 1996 to 2013 ThreeWeeks also ran an acclaimed media-skills training programme each summer, providing formal and on-the-ground arts journalism training to hundreds of great young writers, giving future arts and media talent guidance, feedback and unique access to the world’s most exciting festival.
-We are currently redeveloping this programme and hope to relaunch it ahead of Edinburgh Festival 2016.
+From 1996 to 2013 ThreeWeeks also ran an acclaimed MediaSkills training programme each summer, providing formal and on-the-ground arts journalism training to hundreds of great young writers, giving future arts and media talent guidance, feedback and unique access to the world’s most exciting festival.
+Alumni from this programme are amongst the current review team.

 02 WHAT IS THE EDINBURGH FESTIVAL?